Safety and ethics are important to us

 If invited to attend an interview you may also be requested to attend (at a later date) a medical assessment (at Councils expense) as part of the selection process.
 An invitation to attend a medical assessment is not to be perceived as a guarantee of an offer of employment.

-Due to the nature of this position, you may be required to complete the Declaration of Interest in accordance with Section 441 of the Local Government Act 1993.
+Depending on the nature of the position, you may be required to complete the Declaration of Interest in accordance with Section 441 of the Local Government Act 1993.

 Successful applicants will be required to apply to the General Manager for permission to engage in any external employment in addition to Council duties.